DanielKrawisz/Entropy/Physics.md

 It is not clear whether Newton's concept of the *vis insista* refers to a resistance to an outside force or to some internal force that causes a body to come to a state of rest.
 In either case, the concept is not used by Newton later on in his book.
 In the later case, it is contradicted by the first law.
 In the former, it is made obsolete by the second law, which establishes the nature of that resistence as the mass of the body.
 I think the best way to explain Newton's writing is that the *vis insista* concept was a way of engaging with his contemporaries to introduce his own way of thinking, which is no longer needed once the reader is familiar with the Newtonian paradigm.

 For modern physicists, *inertia* is simply jargon that refers to the principle that the motion of an isolated body is uniform.
 Physics students have been confused by it ever since because rarely are they told that the word is simply a vestage from the theories of an idiot who thought that the solar system was a musical instrument.
 Einstein cannot be understood without knowing what *inertial reference frame* means, not that he is a bad scientist but Galileo did a much better job avoiding jargon and present his ideas parsimoniously.

+## Newton's Laws of Motion

+Newton's laws state

+The first law establishes that acceleration is related to

 ### Galilean Physics